nickpinecone/aqua-regia/README.md

 # Aqua Regia
-Terraria mod that brings more water-themed items to the game
+Terraria mod that brings more water themed items to the game

 # Community
 Feedback or issues should go to